CompOmics/compomics.github.io/searchgui/_posts/2016-12-05-searchcli.md

 ## Help

-If you experience any problems with the command line or have any suggestion please contact us via the [PeptideShaker mailing list](https://groups.google.com/group/peptide-shaker).
+If you experience any problems with the command line or have any suggestion please contact us via the [SearchGUI issue tracker](/searchgui/issues.html).

 [Go to top of page](# )